How to Start a Humanist Group in Your Area

 There are two types of relationships a local group can engage in with the AHA.
-A local group can become an Affiliate or a Chartered Chapter.
+A local group can become an Affiliate or a Chapter.
 A brief overview follows.
 Let us know at the national office which type of relationship you are interested in pursuing, and we will provide you with more information on it.

 Affiliates, many of whom are primarily associated with other national organizations, are local groups who agree with the mission of the AHA while maintaining a clear and separate identity.
 Affiliates receive benefits from the AHA with a minimal amount of commitment.
 Affiliating with the AHA is a good first step for some local groups to gain exposure to the wider Humanist community.
 Click here to see affiliate benefits (PDF 18.5KB).

-Being a Chartered Chapter of the AHA involves a close level of relationship.
-Chartered Chapters are in substantial agreement with the AHA's policies, goals and mission.
-Being a part of the structure of the AHA, Chartered Chapters receive preference when it comes to the allocation of resources.
-The AHA and its Chartered Chapters work together, which allows for a clear sense of identification and a chance for unity of action, all toward the goal of advancing Humanism.
+Being a Chapter of the AHA involves a close level of relationship.
+Chapters are in substantial agreement with the AHA's policies, goals and mission.
+Being a part of the structure of the AHA, Chapters receive preference when it comes to the allocation of resources.
+The AHA and its Chapters work together, which allows for a clear sense of identification and a chance for unity of action, all toward the goal of advancing Humanism.
 Chapters receive all the benefits of Affiliates and may receive priority in the allocation of those resources.
 Click here to see chapter benefits (PDF 20KB).

 To learn more about any or all of these exciting relationships that your group can form with the AHA, the largest democratic organization in the nation that is promoting the Humanist lifestance, contact Grassroots Coordinator Rachael Berman at email@example.com or on our toll-free line at (800) 837-3792.

 We welcome you into the exciting and ever changing Humanist movement.
 It is through the dedication and hard work of people such as yourself that we are where we are today.
 With your drive and ingenuity, the potential exists to further advance humanistic ideals into society.
 The AHA is excited about that possibility, and wants to work with you to make it happen.